 An incorporated association shall keep and maintain in an up to date condition the rules of the association and, upon the request of a member of the association, shall make available those rules for the inspection of the member and the member may make a copy of or take an extract from the rules but shall have no right to remove the rules for that purpose.

-29. Record of office holders
+29. Record of office holders etc.

 An incorporated association shall maintain a record of —